-Those who wish to late-date many of the New Testament books, including the seven universally accepted Pauline epistles, inevitably face the problem of three early Christian writings which refer to them, therefore setting the date of composition of the New Testament books to which they refer no later than when they themselves were written.
-These letters are 1 Clement, the letters of Ignatius, and the letter of Polycarp.
+Those who wish to late-date many of the New Testament books, including the seven universally accepted Pauline epistles (Rom, 1-2 Cor, 1 Thess, Philemon, Philippians, Galatians), inevitably face the problem of three early Christian writings which refer to them.
+These are 1 Clement, the letters of Ignatius, and the letter of Polycarp.
 Below we examine arguments for and against the authenticity of these, as well as other early Christian documents.

 The letter of Clement of Rome has traditionally been ascribed to Clement who was a bishop in Rome and wrote to the Corinthian Church around 96 AD about the problem of their unlawful deposition of the church's leaders.
 However, there have been a very small minority who in the past, mostly the middle of the 19th century, have challenged the authenticity of this letter, and have instead placed it about 40 years later, around 130-140 AD.
 The arguments are as follows:

 Objections to authenticity